GPT, But Backwards: Exactly Inverting Language Model Outputs: Problem Setting

-\paragraph{Fluency Regularisation.} Existing work on adversarial attacks searches for malicious inputs that maintain the appearance of natural language.
+\paragraph{Additional Fluency Objective.} Existing work on adversarial attacks search for malicious inputs that maintain the appearance of natural language.
 This requirement is expressed by adding a fluency penalty to the optimisation problem, usually computed as the perplexity of the input tokens \cite{jones2023automatically, guo2021gradientbasedadversarialattackstext}:

 where $p(x_i'|x_{<i}')$ denotes the probability of the input token $x_i$ as computed by the language model $f$ itself.
 Unfortunately, adding the penalty $\Phi_{fluent}$ to either of our objective functions may violate the constraint in Equation \eqref{eq:opt_const_1}, as the original input $x$ may not always be predicted by $f$ with probability one.
-Furthermore, our empirical results in Table \ref{tab:fluency_table} show that fluency plays a very minor role in our ability to reconstruct the input of $f$.
+However, our empirical results in Table \ref{tab:fluency_table} show that fluency plays a very minor role in our ability to reconstruct the input of $f$.